-A control building of 270m2 gross floor area including retail display, sales and storage Printed 16/11/2023
+A control building of 270m2 gross floor area including retail display, sales and storage areas and customer amenities.

 This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the Planning and Environment Act 1987.
 The document must not be